 Klaus Florian Vogt is one of the finest Wagner tenors of our time.
-His repertoire covers mostly dramatic roles such as Lohengrin, Parsifal, Tannhäuser, Stolzing and Siegmund, but also Florestan (Fidelio), Paul (Die tote Stadt) and Hoffmann (Les Contes d’Hoffmann).
-It extends furthermore to lyric-dramatic roles such as Erik (Der fliegende Holländer), Andrej (Chowanschtschina), Prince (Rusalka), Bacchus (Ariadne auf Naxos) and Faust (La Damnation de Faust).
+His repertoire covers mostly dramatic roles such as Lohengrin, Parsifal, Tannhäuser, Stolzing, Siegmund and Siegfried, but also Florestan (“Fidelio“), Paul (“Die tote Stadt“) and Hoffmann (“Les Contes d’Hoffmann“).
+It extends furthermore to lyric-dramatic roles such as Prinz (“Rusalka”) and Faust (“La Damnation de Faust“).

-Klaus Florian Vogt’s Lohengrin takes him to the most important stages all over the world.
-Currently no other tenor is as successful in the role of Wagner’s Knight of the Grail.
-As Lohengrin he has set artistic standards.
-He performed the role amongst others at the Teatro alla Scala in Milan, Metropolitan Opera New York, Royal Opera House Covent Garden London, Vienna State Opera Zurich Opera, New National Theatre Tokyo, Munich State Opera, Deutsche Oper Berlin, Hamburg State Opera, the Easter Festival Baden-Baden and at the Bayreuth Festival.
+Klaus Florian Vogt’s Lohengrin takes him to the most important opera stages all over the world.
+Currently, no other tenor is as successful in the role of Wagner’s Knight of the Grail as he is – his Lohengrin has set artistic standards.
+He performed the role at the Teatro alla Scala in Milan, the Metropolitan Opera New York, the Royal Opera House Covent Garden London, Vienna State Opera, the Zurich Opera, the New National Theatre Tokyo, the Munich State Opera, the Deutsche Oper Berlin, the Hamburg State Opera, the Leipzig Opera, the Easter Festival Baden-Baden and at the Bayreuth Festival.

 Born in Holstein, in the North of Germany, Klaus Florian Vogt studied horn and played for several years with the Philharmonic State Orchestra Hamburg.
-Later he studied at the Conservatory in Lübeck and gave up his position as a horn player in the orchestra to become a tenor.
-He made his debut in Flensburg and then became a member of the company at the Opera in Dresden.
+Later he studied at the Conservatory in Lübeck and gave up his position as a horn player in the orchestra to begin a career as a singer.
+He made his opera debut at the theatre in Flensburg and then became a member of the company at the Semperoper in Dresden.
 Since 2003 he has been a freelance artist.